 For audio, we run it through a series of software-based sound fixers, including ones that remove vinyl noise, or tape hiss.
 The result is then opened in our audio editor, where we do a visual check of the audio file to look for blank spots to be edited out, and we'll insert track markers.
 We'll also do some audio normalization, in which we make the volume of all the tracks on the CD about equal.
 All the while, we're checking for capture mistakes, like skips on the record, or outside distortion or tape wear.
 If we find too many problems, the media will go back to Recording for another pass on a different machine to ensure proper playback.

-With our full-resolution digital files prepped and ready, they're burned to the final media (CD or DVD).
-We'll set a proper name for the media, set the song breaks & order, then burn data-verified audio or video media in the proper industry-standard format.
+With our full-resolution digital files prepped and ready, they're burned to the final media (CD or MP3).
+We'll set a proper name for the media, set the song breaks & order, then burn data-verified audio media in the proper industry-standard format.

-If you're getting our free MP3 files, or have upgraded to Online Video, we'll take your new mastered files, and send them through our compression engines to produce MP3 or MP4 files.
+If you're getting our free MP3 files, we'll take your new mastered files, and send them through our compression engines to produce MP3 files.
 Audio files get converted to MP3 (192kbps), where we hand-write all the ID3 data stored with the files, using the data we collected in the first step.
-Video files get converted to industry-standard h.264 MPEG-4 Video files, at full resolution and frame rate, using a two-pass algorithm, giving you better picture quality.
-These files will playback on the majority of media devices, and are a excellent format for home editing.
-They're also significantly smaller, as modern compression engines achieve better looking images in less disc space.
+These files will playback on the majority of media devices, and are significantly smaller, as modern compression engines achieve better sounding audio in less disc space.

 The compressed computer files are zipped into a single archive, then uploaded to our web site for 24/7 pickup.
 We'll send another email notifying the customer of the archives' availability and the proper URL to download it.